hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/party-management/create-party.rst

 Generate the fingerprint
 --------------------------------
-A party is defined as ${partyHint}::${fingerprint} where the fingerprint is a sha256 hash of the public key prefixed with '12' (as indicated by the hash purpose: https://github.com/digital-asset/canton/blob/8ee65155e7f866e1f420703c376c867336b75088/community/base/src/main/scala/com/digitalasset/canton/crypto/HashPurpose.scala#L63 ).
+A party is defined as ${partyHint}::${fingerprint} where the fingerprint is a sha256 hash of the public key prefixed with '12' (as indicated by the `hash purpose <https://github.com/digital-asset/canton/blob/8ee65155e7f866e1f420703c376c867336b75088/community/base/src/main/scala/com/digitalasset/canton/crypto/HashPurpose.scala#L63>`_).
 The partyHint is a user friendly name for the party and can be anything that is unique for the fingerprint, e.g. "alice", "bob" or "my-wallet-1".

 The wallet SDK has fingerprint generation built in:

 .. code-block:: javascript

    import { TopologyController } from "@splice/wallet-sdk";